sabihk/smart/readme.md

 References
 ----------
-Regeular expression for email & phone are taken from web.
+Regular expression for email & phone are taken from web.

 API
 ---